Reviews & Ratings

 Key Points

-- Easton interface compatibility required
+- Easton interface compatibility (but with noted fit issues)

 - Dual-sided power measurement

-- 300-hour battery life claimed
+- 300-hour battery life

 Frequently Asked Questions